jwds1978/jwds1978.github.io/_posts/2017-05-11-spoiled-fucktards-gone-wild-the-discipline-generation-gap.md

   alt="" height="340" src="{{ site.uri.assets }}/blog/2017/05/11/spoiled-fucktards-gone-wild-the-discipline-generation-gap/innominate_2_468x340.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="468" />
 <p>
-  Dr. Sigman says that youngsters' inflated sense of their own importance is fuelling the obesity epidemic.&nbsp; Children feel that they have the right to demand foods which would once have been given as an occasional treat.&nbsp; He suggests, that some children thought to have attention deficit hyperactivity disorder, might simply have never learned how to behave.&nbsp; Calling for &quot;commonsense policies&quot; to put children in their place, Dr. Sigman said:
+  <abbr title="Doctor">Dr.</abbr> Sigman says that youngsters' inflated sense of their own importance is fuelling the obesity epidemic.&nbsp; Children feel that
+  they have the right to demand foods which would once have been given as an occasional treat.&nbsp; He suggests, that some children thought to have attention deficit hyperactivity disorder, might simply have never learned how to behave.&nbsp; Calling for &quot;commonsense policies&quot; to put children in their place, <abbr title="Doctor">Dr.</abbr> Sigman said:
   <blockquote cite="{{ site.url }}{{ page.url }}#cite-the-spoilt-generation">
     There should be an absolute presumption both in law and in policy that adults &quot;know better&quot; and are in the right unless there are exceptional reasons.&nbsp; Teachers' authority has been vastly weakened legally, professionally and culturally.<br />